-The Sunshine Channel ends just as it reaches the bridge.
-I need not go under the bridge, since I'd crossed under the interstate highway two nights earlier.
-I had my waterproof chart out, neatly folded and clipped onto an old masonite drawing board.
+The Sunshine Channel ended just as it reached the bridge.
+I didn't need to go under the bridge, since I'd crossed under the interstate highway two nights earlier.
+I had my waterproof chart out, neatly folded and clipped onto an old Masonite drawing board.
 As soon as I passed a certain marker, I turned southwest.
 I wanted to steer clear of some submerged posts.
 I didn't know exactly what the chart was talking about, but then I saw the posts off to my starboard side.
 Little did I know at the time that I would be passing them again in 24 hours in a raging, wild ride back to safe harbor.

-Things broke-down quickly as I turned southwest and the open sea.
+Things broke-down quickly as I turned southwest and toward the open sea of the Gulf of Mexico.
 Behind me stood the Skyway Bridge, looking to be a cousin to the Golden Gate.
 The water was deepening here, 20 to 30 feet, but care still had to be taken.
 Ahead of me a couple of miles lay Egmont Key, lonely, beautiful, more in the Gulf of Mexico than in Tampa Bay.
 I had to zip by its southern tip, but not too close, but not too far away, because a shoal guarded much of that pass.
 I lined-up some markers on my chart, each a mile or two apart, and then lined-up the heading on my compass and on my bow.